Bin Laden film "Zero Dark Thirty" leads box office

 Bigelow and screenwriter Mark Boal have said their movie depicts several investigation methods and does not suggest one particular technique led to bin Laden.
 Sony Pictures Chairwoman Amy Pascal on Friday said the movie "does not advocate torture."

-Rory Bruer, president of worldwide distribution for Sony Corp's Sony Pictures studio, said one of the things the motive had certainly done was to promote "a lot of dialogue and conversation."
+Rory Bruer, president of worldwide distribution for Sony Corp's Sony Pictures studio, said on of the things the motive had certainly done was to promote "a lot of dialogue and conversation."

 He attributed the film's strong performance to "the awards, conversation about controversy, and the film itself."